Before You Hand In Your Notice: Things to Check

 Garden Leave: What It Is and How It Works

-During garden leave, you remain an employee and your contract continues.
-You are still entitled to your full pay and benefits.
-However, you cannot work for a competitor, set up your own business in competition, or solicit clients or colleagues.
-Your employer can recall you to work if they need to, though in practice most do not.
+During garden leave, you remain an employee and your contract of employment continues in full.
+You are entitled to your full pay and contractual benefits.
+However, you are bound by all the terms of your employment — which typically means you cannot work for a competitor, set up a business in direct competition, contact clients or colleagues to solicit them away, or misuse confidential information.
+Your employer can recall you to work during garden leave if they choose, though in practice most do not.

 Your Holiday Entitlement on Resignation